jamescooke/blog/content/1609-aaa-pyconuk.rst

 At `PyConUK 2016
 <http://2016.pyconuk.org/talks/cleaner-unit-testing-with-the-arrange-act-assert-pattern/>`_
 I spoke about the Arrange Act Assert pattern and how it can help clean up unit tests.

-I plan to write a short guide to AAA for Python developers and will link to that from here when done - meanwhile, below is the video of the talk, my slides and links to some of the resources that have helped me.
+    **Note:** A newer post `Arrange Act Assert pattern for Python developers
+    <{filename}/1706-arrange-act-assert-for-python.rst>`_ is available.
+It has
+    much clearer examples and guidelines for using AAA than the video and slides below.

 Original proposal
 -----------------